 Attention has been argued to be a precursor to executive function, while others argue that executive function is an underlying ability of attention.
 Cognitive neuroscience studies have examined attention and executive function-related processes that affect performance.
 For example, brain research supports theories about how the stress or anxiety caused by stereotype threat can hurt performance by putting extra load on a person and reducing their working memory capacity in that situation (Hofmann, Schmeichel, & Baddeley, 2012; Rydell, McConnell, & Beilock, 2009; Mangels, et al., 2012); we also know that media multitasking negatively affects performance on a task (Moisala, et al., 2016).

-Neuroscience research on social cognition and learning shows us how basic social interactions are for humans, how social interactions help highlight important features in learning, and how they seem to be required for learning language in infants (Kuhl, 2011).
-From this literature we may gain ideas about how to design cyberlearning systems in ways that will help brain systems that need social interactions to work.
+Neuroscience research on social cognition and learning shows us how social interactions are important in learning, and how they seem to be required for learning language in infants (Kuhl, 2011).
+From this literature we may gain ideas about how to design cyberlearning systems in ways that will facilitate the socially-contingent aspects of learning.
 This, in turn, may help improve learning outcomes (Lieberman, 2013; Lieberman, 2012; Davachi, Mitchell, & Wagner, 2003; Mitchell, Macrae, & Banaji, 2004).
 Much work in the learning sciences is guided by the importance of social interactions (Lave & Wenger, 1991; Vygotsky, 1978) and research findings from neuroscience that show how “our brains are wired to connect” provide additional evidence for the importance of social interactions in learning and that learning is a very social endeavor for humans (Lieberman, 2013).

 Much research has been done on the emotional response of stress, since it influences learning in profound ways.
 Early stressful life situations, such as poverty or trauma to the child or in the family, can cause delays to the development of executive functions (Barr, 2018).
 From research we learn that stress can be toxic and alter brain structures.
 Animal models suggest stress leads to excess corticosterone secretion and that leads to neurotoxicity in areas of the brain such as the hippocampus and prefrontal cortex, two areas involved in memory and executive function (Carrion & Wong, 2012).
 The way caring adults (parents, teachers, or others who are invested) respond can have positive or negative effects.
 The research on stress and emotion from the neuroscience perspective should be considered by learning researchers since there may be important implications for cyberlearning work.